 Usually, the sample contains something that is not of interest to the analyst.
-Salt, lipids, lipid-containing substances, humic acid, hydrophobic proteins, and other biological substances are some substances that may interact with the HPLC column in use.
+Salt, lipids, lipid-containing substances, humic acid, hydrophobic proteins, and other biological substances are some substances that may interact with the HPLC Column ( such as CN HPLC Column, C18 Low pH HPLC Column ) in use.

 If the sample composition is strongly retained in the HPLC column and the mobile phase solution composition is not enough to elute these substances, after repeated sampling, the substances adsorbed on the surface of the column will usually accumulate on the column header.
 These behaviors are usually detected only through parallel experiments.
 Samples with moderate retention values can be washed out slowly and exhibit broad peaks, baseline disturbances, or baseline drift.

 Sometimes these adsorbed sample components accumulate to a certain extent to enable them to start forming new stationary phases.
 The analyzer can interact with these impurities to form a certain separation mechanism.
 Retention time will fluctuate and tailing will occur.
 If enough pollution is produced, the back pressure of the HPLC column can exceed the maximum pressure that the pump can withstand, making the column unable to work and generating an empty volume in the blocked place.

 Pollution of an HPLC column can significantly affect the accuracy and reproducibility of your results.
 There are several factors can contribute to column pollution:

 Sample Contaminants: The nature of the sample being analyzed can lead to contamination of the column.
 Particulate matter, dissolved impurities, and compounds that are difficult to remove from the column can accumulate over time.